UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

         > remotes::install_github("mojaveazure/seurat-disk")
         ```

-        Then, to load the software in RStudio:

-        ```
-        > dyn.load("/opt/ohpc/pub/apps/glpk/5.0/lib/libglpk.so.40")
-        > dyn.load("/opt/ohpc/pub/apps/proj/7.2.1/lib/libproj.so.19")
-        > dyn.load("/opt/ohpc/pub/apps/gdal/3.3.2/lib/libgdal.so.29")
-        > dyn.load("/opt/ohpc/pub/libs/gnu8/hdf5/1.10.5/lib/libhdf5_hl.so.100")
-        > library(Seurat)
-        > library(SeuratDisk)
-        ```
+        If you want to load this software in an RStudio session, you will need to create the file `~/.UAz_ood/rstudio.sh`.
+See the [Loading Modules in RStudio](#loading-modules-in-rstudio-material-alert-decagramnew) section above for more information.

 === "Monocle3"

+    !!! info "R Studio Version"
+        If you use RStudio for your analyses, make sure that you load the same version of R when working with modules on the command line.
+    !!! warning "Installs must be done in a terminal"
         To install Monocle3, you'll need to be in an [interactive terminal session](../../../running_jobs/interactive_jobs/) and not in an RStudio session.
-This is because it depends on software modules that RStudio doesn't have access to (see **Common Problems** → **OOD RStudio Issues** above for more information).
+Once your installation is successful, it is possible to load these modules in RStudio.
+More details are provided below.

+    !!! bug "Anaconda must be removed from your environment"
-    You will also need to make sure Anaconda is completely removed from your environment prior to the install.
-If you have Anaconda initialized in your account, see the code block under **Resolving Anaconda Issues** → **Temporary Removal** above.
+        You will need to make sure Anaconda is completely removed from your environment prior to the install.
+If you have Anaconda initialized in your account, see the code block on our Anaconda page under [Removing Anaconda From Your Environment --> Temporary Removal](../anaconda/#removing-anaconda-from-your-environment).

-    When using the `dyn.load` in RStudio, you will need to be careful to run them in the order shown below, otherwise you may wind up with "Undefined symbol" errors.
-If you repeatedly run into library errors working in RStudio, you might consider converting your workflow to a batch script that you can submit through the command line.

     [Monocle3's documentation](https://cole-trapnell-lab.github.io/monocle3/docs/installation/) includes steps that you can use for a successful installation.